ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Related Work

 Recently, numerous Machine Learning-based solutions have been proposed to solve networking problems.
 In \cite{8485853}, they propose a generic DRL framework for TE.
-In their TE problem formulation, their solution consists of defining the optimal split ratios over a set of pre-defined paths instead of changing the paths configuration.
-In the field of optical networks, the work \cite{8761276} proposes an elaborated representation of the network state to help a DRL agent learn to efficiently route traffic demands.
-A more recent work \cite{almasan2020deep} proposes a different approach where the authors combine DRL and GNN to optimize the resource allocation in optical circuit-switched networks.
+In their TE problem formulation, their solution consists of defining the optimal split ratios over a set of predefined paths instead of changing the paths configuration.
+The work from \cite{chen2020rl} applies DRL in a SDN context to solve a TE problem that maximizes the switch's throughput and minimizes the delay.
+The authors designed a reward that allows tuning to optimize the upward or downward throughput.
+In the field of optical networks, the work \cite{8761276} proposes an elaborated representation of the network state to help the DRL agent learn to efficiently route traffic demands.
+A more recent work \cite{almasan2019deep} proposes a different approach where the authors combine DRL and GNN to optimize the resource allocation in optical circuit-switched networks.
 NeuroCuts \cite{10.1145/3341302.3342221} is a DRL-based solution for solving the packet classification problem.
-AuTO \cite{10.1145/3230543.3230551} performs on-line Traffic Optimization using DRL in data center scenarios.
+AuTO \cite{10.1145/3230543.3230551} performs on-line traffic optimization using DRL in data center scenarios.
 In their work they train a DRL agent to change the queue's thresholds and another DRL agent to determine the priorities and rate limit for long flows.
 Decima \cite{10.1145/3341302.3342080} leverages DRL and GNN for efficient scheduling of data processing jobs in data clusters.
 RouteNet \cite{9109574} proposes to use GNN for network modeling and optimization.